Hive-Academy/roocode-generator/templates/rules/boomerang-rules.md

 ### Final Delivery Quality

 - All requirements satisfied
-- Documentation complete and accurate
+- Documentation complete and accurate and in the correct locations
 - Memory bank updated with new knowledge
 - Lessons learned documented
 - Verification steps completed